CLOSE X

 people looking at antiques at an outdoor show on the Golden Isles of Georgia

-It was an interesting show to walk about, and we spent an hour or two at it before wandering over to nearby Mallory Street to wander in and out of several shops along it.
+The shows are held in Postell Park, on Beachview Drive off Mallory Street.
+It was an interesting show to walk about, and we spent an hour or two at it.
+We spent another hour afterward on Mallory Street, wandering in and out of its shops.

 Historic Fort Frederica